What is the Greater Cambridge Local Plan?

 The ambition for the Arc is to build a better economic, social and environmental future for the area.
 There is an opportunity to make the Arc an even more beautiful place to live, work and visit, by making high-quality, well-connected and sustainable communities.

-An OxCam Arc Spatial Framework is being prepared which will provide a long-term strategic plan to help coordinate the infrastructure, environment and new developments in the area up to 2050.
+An Oxford-Cambridge Arc Spatial Framework is being prepared which will provide a long-term strategic plan to help coordinate the infrastructure, environment and new developments in the area up to 2050.
 When finalised it will become part of government planning policy alongside the National Planning Policy Framework.

 The Government held a 12 week consultation which closed on 12 October 2021 seeking views on the vision for the Arc.
 The Government plan to follow this with further consultations, on policy options in Spring 2022, and the draft spatial framework in Autumn 2022 prior to its final publication in 2023.

-We do not know the outcome of the Ox-Cam framework at this point.
+We do not know the outcome of the Oxford-Cambridge framework at this point.
 We hope that by developing our own clear and positive vision for the future of the area we will be able to shape the proposals.

 Our plan-making journey

-Our plan making journey started back in 2019 with a series of workshops with elected members, residents groups, landowners/developers, and other stakeholders about issues and themes that would be important to the Plan.
+Our plan making journey started back in 2019 with a series of workshops with elected members, residents' groups, landowners/developers, and other stakeholders about issues and themes that would be important to the Plan.

 In early 2020 we held a six week public consultation called the First Conversation.
 This set out issues under seven themes, and posed a series of questions about how they should be addressed in the new Local Plan.
 During the consultation period, extensive outreach and communications activities took place in order to engage our communities as fully as possible.
-This includes using social media to spread awareness of the consultation, pop-up events across the area, and the Big Debate event that we held at the Cambridge Corn Exchange.
+This included using social media to spread awareness of the consultation, pop-up events across the area, and the Big Debate event that we held at the Cambridge Corn Exchange.

 We received a large amount of feedback through the various communication channels.
 In July 2020 we published the feedback and comments we received, and the full results can be found on the Greater Cambridge Shared Planning Service website.
 This included all the sites suggested to us through the ‘call for sites’ which formed part of the consultation.